Deep Machine Learning: A Beginner’s Guide to the Basics

 What Are Neural Networks?

 Neural networks are a series of algorithms that mimic the human brain’s structure and function, allowing computers to recognize patterns, classify data, and make decisions.
-They are composed of interconnected nodes, or "neurons," organized into layers.
+They comprise interconnected nodes, or "neurons," organized into layers.
 Neural networks are at the heart of deep learning and have enabled breakthroughs in image recognition, natural language processing, and more.

 Key Components of Neural Networks: